antoinevastel/antoinevastel.github.io/_posts/2022-02-26-task-pool-no-deps-nodejs.md

 ```

 To use our `Pool` class, we need to define a set of task objects that have the following properties:
-- `name`: a string used as an identifier of the task/for description purpose.
+- `name`: a string used as an identifier of the task/for description purposes.
 - `run`: an asynchronous function to execute the task.
 - `isSuccessful`: an asynchronous function that takes as input the result of the task (returned by the `run` function) and that must return a boolean indicating whether or not the task should be considered as successful or not.
 - `onSuccess`: an asynchronous function that takes as input the result of the task (returned by the `run` function) and is executed in case the task has been successful (as defined by `isSuccessful`).